shawngib/project-stig/readme.md

 4. Github
 5. Log Analytics Workspace
 6. Azure Automation (for future use)
+7. Managed Identity

-Resource used in the Image building process:
+Resources used in the Image building process:

 1. PowerSTIG DSC
 2. Custom scripts